 - Sunflower or vegetable oil, or melted butter if you don’t want to use oil

 - Sieve the plain flour, sugar if using and a pinch of salt into a large mixing bowl.

-- Make a well in the centre of the flour, pour in the beaten eggs and oil or melted butter.
+- Make a well in the centre of the flour, pour in the egg and oil mixture.

 - Whisk the mixture very well until you have a light, smooth and lump free batter.
 Add the rest of the milk while whisking constantly until the batter is smooth.

 - If you have time, leave the batter to rest for at least 30 minutes.
 When you’re ready to make the pancakes, place a large non stick frying pan over a medium-high heat.
-When the pan is hot, place a teaspoon of butter in a pan.
+When the pan is hot, place a scant teaspoon of butter in a pan.

-- When it starts to sizzle, swirl the pan to coat the entire surface in butter, then quickly add a ladle of batter, swirling again to coat the entire pan.
+- When the butter starts to melt and sizzle, swirl the pan to coat the entire surface in butter, then quickly add a ladle of batter, swirling again to coat the entire pan.

 - Cook the batter for 2-3 minutes or until it starts to look set underneath (use a long handled palette knife to check the underside – if it’s speckled golden brown, flip the pancake over and cook for a further couple of minutes.

 cooks tips for making perfect pancakes

-While you can of course make pancakes by whisking the mixture by hand, I find it much easier to use a blender – this pretty much eliminates the risk of a lumpy batter.
+While you can of course make pancakes by whisking the mixture by hand, you might find it much easier to use a blender – this pretty much eliminates the risk of a lumpy batter.

 Do remember to stop the blender the minute the mixture is smooth though, or you’ll overwork the gluten and end up with tough, rubbery pancakes.